Halishahar Thana: Anandabazar

 Anandabazar is a coastal area located at Halishahar, near Bay of Bengal.
 As of 2014, the Chittagong Port Authority (CPA) was also starting a process for developing a Bay Terminal on about 1000 acres of land along the coastal area at Anandabazar, near the Port of Chittagong.

 Anandabazar post office and Ananda Bazar Government Primary School are also located in this place.
 There is a bus terminal named Anandabazar Bus Terminal.

 Halishahar A-Block

 This is one of the largest and densely populated area of Halishahar Thana.
-It is under 11 No. Ward of Chittagong.
+It is under 11 No. Ward of Chittagong City Corporation.
+Famous BDR field/ Home ground of Bengali Kheloyar, SOS, Central Mosque, and some primary schools are situated here.